-Either way, it puts the Nativity of St John around the time of the Summer Solstice, and some suppose the feast is just a Christian cultural appropriation from pagan culture of the solstice in the process of evangelisation.
-Not likely, since the feast is centuries old and the Julian calendar that was in use in mediaeval Europe until 1582 puts the solstice a little earlier, in mid-June!
+Either way, it puts the Nativity of St John around the time of the Summer Solstice.
+Some suppose that therefore this feast is just a Christian cultural appropriation of the solstice from pagan culture in the process of evangelisation.
+Not likely, since the feast is centuries old and in the Julian calendar that was in use in mediaeval Europe until 1582 the Summer solstice is earlier, in mid-June!
 Not to mention the date of the feast of St John is calculated from when Jesus' birth is celebrated, not the Summer solstice.

-Nonetheless the coincidence with the approximate time of the solstice is fortunate: though they had no idea it was because of the tilt of the Earth's axis toward or away from the Sun, they could see that daylight hours in a day increased and decreased through the year.
+Nonetheless the coincidence with the approximate time of the solstice is clear and did have influence.
+Though people had no idea it was because of the tilt of the Earth's axis toward or away from the Sun, they could see that daylight hours in a day increased and decreased through the year.
 The Summer Solstice is the so-called longest day of the year; while all days have 24 hours it has the most sunlight hours, and sunlight hours begin to decrease until the Winter Solstice or so-called shortest day of the year with the fewest sunlight hours.

 The Christian version of all that has more to do with the relation of St John to Christ.
 Right after the feast of the Nativity of St John the Baptist, sunlight hours begin to decrease, even as John said of Jesus "He must increase and I must decrease" (John 3:30).
 Many period documents reflect the tension between earlier non-Christian observances of solstice with the Christian observance of the birth of St John.

 In between the two solstices are the two equinoxes, with about equal daylight and dark hours, and these four formed the Quarter Days, the four days marking the turn of the seasons.
 In the olden times in Mother England, the Quarter Days were when rents were due, worker contracts were made, and magistrates had to complete tours of even the most outlying areas of their jurisdictions to assure that none went unduly long without a hearing and resolution.
 Justice delayed is justice denied, as we say.

-This set in motion a development of rule of law rather than a king or ruler's will, one of whose descendants is the Constitution of the United States.
-2015 will be the 800 year anniversary of the Magna Carta.
+This set in motion a development of rule of law rather than a king's or ruler's will, one of whose descendants is the Constitution of the United States.
+2015 is the 800 year anniversary of the Magna Carta.
 Maybe we shouldn't be so surprised that the rule of law doesn't always take so well, or take naturally, in places.
 Have they been working this out for 800 years?

-The latest "Robin Hood" movie takes its context in the beginning of this development, specifically, the Carta de Foresta, or Charter of the Forest, of 1217, hammered out after numerous violations of the 1215 document.
+The latest "Robin Hood" movie (2010) takes its context in the beginning of this development, specifically, the Carta de Foresta, or Charter of the Forest, of 1217, hammered out after numerous violations of the 1215 document.
 In fact it was with this charter that the first charter of 1215 began to be distinguished as the magna carta, or great charter.
 The Magna Carta version of 1297, which includes amendments, is still part of English law.

 The Quarter Days are: